phucvu-nyu/bst236/docs/chapter_coding/code_principle.md

 ### **Premature optimization is the root of all evil.**

-Get the code working and readable first, optimize and generalize later.

-Getting code **correct** AND **readable** is __most important__.
-* Make your code more efficient later.
-* After a paper is submitted for review?
+After reading all the advices above, you might be tempted to worry a lot before getting started with your coding.
+However, this will make me procrastinate and not get started forever.
+So how to balance?
+My suggestion is to create a workflow template with all the best practices set up.
+Every time you start a new project, you just need to copy the template and modify it.
+This way you can focus on the content of your project and don't need to worry about the details of efficiency, reproducibility, etc.

+Based on the workflow template you have set up, now we can talk about the "vomit coding".
+Here is the famous statement from [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) for the order of importance of code:

+- Make It Work
+- Make It Right
+- Make It Fast

+So what is the difference between "work" and "right"?
+Here's one [interpretation](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast): First crank out code that handles one common case.
+Then fix all of the special cases, error handling, etc. so all tests pass.

 Remember: you don't get bonus points for code that "looks impressive".

-  In Donald Knuth's paper "Structured Programming With GoTo Statements", he wrote: "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
+  In Donald Knuth's paper "Structured Programming With GoTo Statements", he also wrote: "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%."

-This course will teach you a lot about how to make your code more efficient.
-However, do not get too obsessed with efficiency.
+However, in this course, we will teach you a lot about how to make your code more efficient.
+Does that mean we violate the above principle?
+I want to answer this question by the another quote:

-Let me share a common misconception - the idea that using vectorized operations is always better than `for` loops.
-When I first started coding, I would tie myself in knots trying to avoid loops at all costs, believing this would make me look like a more sophisticated programmer.
-The reality is that premature optimization like this often leads to overly complex, hard-to-maintain code.
-I've learned that it's better to write straightforward code first, even if that means using loops, and then optimize later if profiling shows it's actually needed.
+> It took me four years to paint like Raphael, but a lifetime to paint like a child.
+>
+> -- Pablo Picasso

 Finding the right balance between readability and performance is a skill that develops with experience.